Karhunen-Lo\`eve expansion for a generalization of Wiener bridge: Introduction

 \section{Introduction}

 In this note we present a new class of Gauss processes, generalizing the Wiener bridge, for which Karhunen--Lo\`eve (KL) expansion can be given explicitly.
 We point out that there are only few Gauss processes for which the KL expansion is explicitly known.
-To give some examples, we mention the Wiener process (see, e.g., Ash and Gardner \cite[Example 1.4.4]{AshGar}), the Ornstein--Uhlenbeck process (see, e.g., Papoulis \cite[Problem 12.7]{Papo} or Corlay and Pag\`{e}s \cite[Section 5.4 B]{CorPag}), the Wiener bridge (see, e.g., Deheuvels \cite[Remark 1.1]{Deh1}), Kac--Kiefer--Wolfowitz process (see, Kac, Kiefer and Wolfowitz \cite{KacKieWol} and Nazarov and Petrova \cite{NazPet}), weighted Wiener processes and bridges (Deheuvels and Martynov \cite{DehMar}), Jandhyala--MacNeill process (Jandhyala and MacNeill \cite[Section 4]{JanMac}), a generalization of Wiener bridge (Pycke \cite{Pyc3}), generalized Anderson--Darling process (Pycke \cite{Pyc1}), Rodr\'\i guez--Viollaz process (Pycke \cite{Pyc2}), scaled Wiener bridges or also called \ $\alpha$-Wiener bridges (Barczy and Igl\'oi \cite{BarIgl}), detrended Wiener processes (Ai, Li and Liu \cite{AiLiLiu}), additive Wiener processes and bridges (Liu \cite{Liu}), additive Slepian processes (Liu, Huang and Mao \cite{LiuHuaMao}) and Spartan spatial random fields (Tsantili and Hristopulos \cite{TsaHri}).
+To give some examples, we mention the Wiener process (see, e.g., Ash and Gardner \cite[Example 1.4.4]{AshGar}), the Ornstein--Uhlenbeck process (see, e.g., Papoulis \cite[Problem 12.7]{Papo} or Corlay and Pag\`{e}s \cite[Section 5.4 B]{CorPag}), the Wiener bridge (see, e.g., Deheuvels \cite[Remark 1.1]{Deh1}), Kac--Kiefer--Wolfowitz process (see, Kac, Kiefer and Wolfowitz \cite{KacKieWol} and Nazarov and Petrova \cite{NazPet}), weighted Wiener processes and bridges (Deheuvels and Martynov \cite{DehMar}), Jandhyala--MacNeill process (Jandhyala and MacNeill \cite[Section 4]{JanMac}), a generalization of Wiener bridge (Pycke \cite{Pyc3}), generalized Anderson--Darling process (Pycke \cite{Pyc1}), Rodr\'\i guez--Viollaz process (Pycke \cite{Pyc2}), scaled Wiener bridges or also called \ $\alpha$-Wiener bridges (Barczy and Igl\'oi \cite{BarIgl}), limit processes related to Cram\'er--von Mises goodness-of-fit tests for hypotheses that an observed diffusion process has a sign-type trend coefficient (Gassem \cite{Gas}), detrended Wiener processes (Ai, Li and Liu \cite{AiLiLiu}), additive Wiener processes and bridges (Liu \cite{Liu}), additive Slepian processes (Liu, Huang and Mao \cite{LiuHuaMao}), Spartan spatial random fields (Tsantili and Hristopulos \cite{TsaHri}), the demeaned stationary Ornstein--Uhlenbeck process (Ai \cite{Ai}), and the additive two-sided Brownian motion (Ai and Sun \cite{AiSun}).
 We also mention that KL expansions of Gauss processes have found several applications in small deviation theory, for a complete bibliography, see Lifshits \cite{Lif}.
 Here we only mention two papers of Nazarov and Nikitin \cite{Naz1}, \cite{NazNik}.

 Let \ $\ZZ_+$, \ $\NN$ \ and \ $\RR$ \ denote the set of non-negative integers, positive integers and real numbers, respectively.
 For \ $s , t \in \RR$, \ we will use the notation \ $s\land t := \min \{s, t\} $. \ Let \ $(B_t)_{t\in[0,1]}$ \ be a standard Wiener process, and let \ $g:[0,1]\to \RR$ \ be a twice continuously differentiable function such that \ $g(0) = 0$ \ and \ $\int_0^1 (g'(u))^2\,\dd u =1$.
 Let us introduce the process